m2osw/advgetopt/README.md

 and configuration files.

-# Understood Commands Options
+# Understood Options

 The command line options that your application understands are created in a static array.
-This means it is built at compile time and the array is just there at runtime.
+By this we mean that it gets created at compile time and the array is just there at runtime.
+(This does not prevent you from creating dynamic command line options, but I do not know of very many software that have command line options changing over time, do you?)

 The array is built with one entry per option.
 If you have options that make use of different names but have exactly the same result, then you will need multiple entries in your array.
-The following entries can then make use of the `GETOPT_FLAG_ALIAS` and reference the first entry.
+The additional entries can then make use of the `GETOPT_FLAG_ALIAS` and reference the first entry.

-All options can be used on the command line.
-However, you can select exactly which option is going to apply to what we find in the configuration file or the environment variable using the following two files:
+Options can be used on the command line, in your environment variable, or in a configuration file.
+You can select exactly which option is going to apply to what is found on the command line, in the configuration file, or the environment variable using the following flags:

+    GETOPT_FLAG_COMMAND_LINE
     GETOPT_FLAG_ENVIRONMENT_VARIABLE
     GETOPT_FLAG_CONFIGURATION_FILE

-Further, you probably do not want all the flags to be shown whenever an error is detected.
-For this reason there is a flag to tell that this or that flag has to be shown on an error.
+Further, you probably do not want all the options to be shown whenever an error is detected.
+For this reason there is a flag to tell that this or that option has to be shown on an error:

     GETOPT_FLAG_SHOW_USAGE_ON_ERROR

 # Command Line

-The `getopt` class accepts the argc/argv from your main() function.
+The `getopt` class accepts the `argc`/`argv` parameters directly from your `main()` function.
 Of course, you can also build another array and use the `getopt` class at any time.

 # Configuration Files